Reel Life December 2022

 Sea Run Salmon Season Bag Limit Card required for Central South Island and North Canterbury Regions

-This is a timely reminder to familiarise yourself with the 2021/22 sea run salmon regulations for the Central South Island and North Canterbury Fish & Game Regions.
+Be sure to familiarise yourself with the 2022/23 sea run salmon regulations for the Central South Island and North Canterbury Fish & Game Regions.

 For sea run salmon waters, it’s not just a case of grabbing your licence and rod and heading down to the river anymore.